chaitin/passionfruit/README.md

 ### Have problem with `npm install`?

 Users from China mainland may encounter network problem.
 Try npm mirrors like [cnpm](https://npm.taobao.org/).
+But some prebuilt packages may still need to be downloaded from GitHub, a reliable proxy would help.

 All npm command mentioned above can be replaced with [yarn](https://yarnpkg.com/), if you prefer.